🔥 Join our free SvelteKit Workshop on June 28 - only 9 seats remaining ! 💨 Save Your Spot!

 Last updated on

 When I first heard about Svelte, I was very excited about it.
 I liked how easy and fast it helps to build functional web apps.
-Svelte takes the single file component approach to a whole new level with features like scoped styles, easy to understand loops and JavaScript statements, etc. All these make the Svelte DX really delightful.
+Svelte takes the single file component approach to a whole new level with features like scoped styles, easy-to-understand loops, JavaScript statements, etc. All these make the Svelte DX really delightful.

 But at some point in my journey, I wanted to do more.
-Things like server-side rendering, API endpoints, customizing responses, etc...; basically, all the things you would expect in a full-stack web framework.
+Things like server-side rendering, API endpoints, customizing responses, etc...; are basically all the things you would expect in a full-stack web framework.

-This was the point in my research where I found about SvelteKit.
-But at first its whole concept was very confusing to me.
-The fact that it's named Svelte"Kit" made me initially think that it was a components' library for Svelte.
+This was the point in my research that I found about SvelteKit.
+But at first, its whole concept was very confusing to me.
+The fact that it's named Svelte"Kit" initially made me think it was a components library for Svelte.

-Now that I have more experience and understand of how these two work, this post is my attempt to explain the differences between Svelte and SvelteKit.
+Now that I have more experience and understanding of how these two work, this post is my attempt to explain the differences between Svelte and SvelteKit.

 Svelte, the language

-First, Svelte is a programming language, that uses the .svelte extension.
-At its core, the Svelte language is an association of HTML CSS and JavaScript .
-This means that in most scenarios, if you know these three languages, you will feel comfortable writing Svelte code.
+First, Svelte is a programming language that uses the .svelte .svelte extension .
+At its core, the Svelte language is an association of HTML CSS , and JavaScript .
+This means that in most scenarios, you will feel comfortable writing Svelte code if you know these three languages.

 Very basically, a Svelte code can look like this: